"Mathematics in Sciences, Engineering, and Economics"

 The KIT Center "MathSEE" (Mathematics in Sciences, Engineering, and Economics) pools the interdisciplinary mathematical research at KIT since October 2018.
 The Collaborative Research Center 1173 "Wave Phenomena: Analysis and Numerics" and other existing cooperations form the basis for the establishment of MathSEE.
 Our members from the career level doctoral researcher onwards work together in exchange formats and interdisciplinary research projects structured in areas of methods.
 Our graduate school MathSEED offers a comprehensive program for doctoral researchers and master students to foster interdisciplinary training.
 MathSEE offers to strengthen interdisciplinary mathematical research at KIT and its visibility.

 MathSEE, an interdisciplinary research center at the excellence university KIT, in Karlsruhe, is organising its first symposium on topics combining mathematical methods with real life applications from October 07 to October 09 2020.
-If you are passionate about finding solutions to real life problems and working on topics to influence the society and the industry, then come join us!
-We look forward to welcoming you in Karlsruhe!
+The panel Discussion on "Challenges in interdisciplinary Research and Career" is open for all and can be accessed here.

 3rd round of the MathSEE Funding for 2020 is open!